github/GitHub-for-Startups-HQ/Partner Assets.md

 GitHub for Startups Program Overview:

 GitHub is the leading AI-powered developer platform to build, scale, and deliver secure software.
-GitHub helps startups plan, track, collaborate, build, test, and deploy software with a holistic and secure platform that scales with them.
 As part of GitHub for Startups, eligible startups receive:

 - 20 Seats of GitHub Enterprise free for one year and 50% off in year two.
-Plus, office hours, live education, and networking across GitHub's global community.
+Plus, live education, GTM support, and networking across GitHub's global community.

 Eligibility:
 - Must be Series A or earlier, new to GitHub Enterprise, and a portfolio company.